 As smart phones get more and more advanced, it seems as though drivers get dumber.
 It’s not just talking and texting that can be a distraction anymore.
 Any of the following cell phone uses can also be a problem:

 - sending and responding to email

 - checking Facebook, tweeting or other social media

 - reading online

 All of the above actions take a driver’s focus off the road reducing awareness and reaction time.

 Drivers have a duty to maintain a proper lookout at all times while operating a motor vehicle.
 It only takes a split second for an accident to occur.
-If you believe you have been the victim of a distracted driver, call Simmons and Fletcher today.
+If you believe you have been the victim of a texting and driving accident, call Simmons and Fletcher today.
 You may be entitled to compensation for your medical bills, lost wages, physical impairment, pain and suffering, scarring and even punitive damages.
 If you cannot come to us, we will send someone to you.
-Our car accident lawyers are here to help you.
+Our texting and driving attorneys are here to help those injured by distracted drivers.